-The journey takes an hour and a half and you can catch one from Golder’s Green, Stratford, Liverpool Street, or London Victoria station.
+The journey takes an hour and a half and you can catch one from Golder’s Green, Stratford, Liverpool Street, or London Victoria Station.
 There are so many great activities to do in Cambridge once you get there; Punting is definitely what the city is most known for.
 If you have never heard of punting before, the definition according to the Oxford English Dictionary is: “A long, narrow flat-bottomed boat, square at both ends and propelled with a long pole, used on inland waters chiefly for recreation.”
 Basically, you get in a wooden boat and push yourself along by hitting a long pole on the bottom of the canal and it’s a lot of fun!
-Some other activities to add to your day itinerary are; explore the university grounds (there are 31 colleges in total), wander the market in Cambridge market square, climb the tower of St.Mary’s Church and visit Fitzwilliam Museum.
+Some other activities to add to your day itinerary are; exploring the university grounds (there are 31 colleges in total), wandering the market in Cambridge Market Square, climbing the tower of St.Mary’s Church and visiting the Fitzwilliam Museum.
 After all the exploring the city you can step into Station Tavern to get a delicious dinner or drink to end the day out!
 Cambridge can be visited any time of year but it is particularly beautiful in Autumn like the month of October.

 Joanna from The World in My Pocket